Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 (45:39)
 They may go in and clean up the room then but it will be very costly.
 Any action we take out of that kind of guilt, is not taken out of caring for people.
 It's taken to release ourselves from guilt, and this brings negative associations to the guilt inducing person.
 Whenever we motivate by guilt, it's costly to us.

-#### In nonviolent communication, it is stressed to be aware that we are responsible for our own feelings
+#### In Nonviolent Communication, it is stressed to be aware that we are responsible for our own feelings

 Other people can't make us feel anything.
 Our feelings are a result of how we take things.
 We cannot make other people feel as they do.
 They are responsible for how they take it.